saig0/exploding-bpmn/README.md

 # bpmn-games

-The games are modeled with BPMN and can be executed with Zeebe (0.21.0-SNAPSHOT).
+The games are modeled with BPMN and can be executed with Zeebe.

 Available games: